Guerrero Hits 26th Homer, Blue Jays Beat Orioles 12-4

 BUFFALO, N.Y.
 (AP) — Vladimir Guerrero Jr. hit his major league-leading 26th home run, Teoscar Hernández and Randal Grichuk also connected and the Toronto Blue Jays breezed past the Baltimore Orioles 12-4 Saturday.

-Guerrero edged ahead of San Diego’s Fernando Tatís Jr. for the most homers this year.READ MORE: Tony Robinson Charged In Chicago Stabbing Death Of Anat Kimchi, UMD Graduate Student
+Guerrero edged ahead of San Diego’s Fernando Tatís Jr. for the most homers this year.READ MORE: 33-Year-Old Man Dies After Being Stabbed In Halethorpe, Suspect Arrested

 Guerrero homered during a four-run burst in the third inning that also included Bo Bichette’s RBI double and Hernández’s homer.